BurgerFi’s food is excellent. Everything from their burgers and fresh-cut fries to their hot dogs and onion rings is all worthwhile.

-Since its first location in 2011, BurgerFi had a growth spurt where they expanded rapidly into other states.
+Since its first location in 2011, BurgerFi has had a growth spurt where it expanded rapidly into other states.
 Then it seemed as if they took some time to grow into the locations they already had.

 More recently, BurgerFi added a super tasty chicken sandwich and tenders to their already loaded menu of greats.
 Now, they’ve partnered to create a series of delivery-only restaurants (Ghost Kitchens) across the U.S.

-I took all the food pictures at different BurgerFi restaurant locations in Aventura, Coral Gables, Delray Beach, Lauderdale by the Sea, and delivery.
+I took all the food pictures at different BurgerFi restaurant locations in Aventura, Coral Gables, Delray Beach, Doral, Lauderdale by the Sea, and delivery.

 BurgerFi in Aventura, Florida

-September 3rd, 2012 – As I normally do when I’m gonna check out a restaurant, I like to go in the afternoon, right after the lunch rush.
+September 3rd, 2012 – As I usually do when I’m going to check out a restaurant, I like to go in the afternoon, right after the lunch rush.
 This morning my breakfast was a coffee and some plain white toast, which meant I was ready to go once at the new BurgerFi (18139 Biscayne Blvd) in Aventura.
-And by go, I mean eat, not leave.

-Of course, I ordered the classic cheeseburger, which includes 2 patties, 2 slices of American cheese, & a slathering of their secret sauce (which the first time I had it, I didn’t care for).
+Of course, I ordered the classic cheeseburger, which includes two patties, two slices of American cheese, & a slathering of their secret sauce (which, the first time I had it, I didn’t care for).
 I opted to go lettuce and tomato-less as usual.

-There are also some FREE toppings like grilled onions or jalapeño peppers, and Premium Toppings like a sunny side up egg will set you back a buck.
-Those are all fine and dandy, but this burger is just so good alone that you’d be doing some major van damage by doing that.
+Some free toppings like grilled onions or jalapeño peppers and premium toppings like a sunny-side-up egg will set you back a buck.
+Those are all fine and dandy, but this burger is so good alone that you’d be doing significant van damage by doing that.

 Cry & Fry are for Two?

-After mourning over my fries, I moved onto their Wagyu Chili Dog.
-Yes, the regular dog is good but pay a little more a get a way better-tasting dog.
-So ask me, I know you’re dying to.
+After mourning over my fries, I moved on to their Wagyu Chili Dog.
+Yes, the regular dog is good, but pay a little more and get a better-tasting dog.
+So ask me; I know you’re dying to.

-I did not order the Parmesan and Herb Fries with garlic aioli smothered on top off the Secret Menu, but Fred did.
+I did not order the parmesan and herb fries with garlic aioli smothered on top from the Secret Menu, but my cousin Fred did.
 He also ordered the VegeFi Burger served in lettuce, but this post is not the place for such blasphemy.